ryantd42/NY-Legislative-Git/2023/A5897B-2023/bill.md

- Introduced by M. of A. RIVERA -- read once and referred to the Committee on  Transportation  --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee
+ Introduced by M. of A. RIVERA -- read once and referred to the Committee on  Transportation  --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee -- reported and referred to the Committee on Ways and Means -- reported  and  referred to the Committee on Rules -- Rules Committee discharged, bill amended, ordered reprinted as amended and recommitted to the Committee on Rules

  AN ACT to amend the highway law, in relation to designating a portion of the  state  highway  system  as the "Trooper William P. Keane Memorial Bridge"

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 The highway law is amended by adding a new section 344-o to read as follows:
   §  344-O.  PORTION OF THE STATE HIGHWAY SYSTEM TO BE DESIGNATED AS THE "TROOPER WILLIAM P. KEANE MEMORIAL BRIDGE".
-THE BRIDGE ON INTERSTATE ROUTE ONE HUNDRED SEVENTY-NINE, CROSSING OVER INTERSTATE ROUTE NINETY IN THE TOWN OF HAMBURG, COUNTY OF ERIE, SHALL BE DESIGNATED  AND  KNOWN  AS THE "TROOPER WILLIAM P. KEANE MEMORIAL BRIDGE".
+THE BRIDGE  ON  STATE  ROUTE ONE  HUNDRED  SEVENTY-NINE, CROSSING OVER INTERSTATE ROUTE NINETY IN THE TOWN OF HAMBURG, COUNTY OF ERIE, SHALL BE DESIGNATED AND  KNOWN  AS  THE "TROOPER WILLIAM P. KEANE MEMORIAL BRIDGE".
   §  2.
 The commissioner of transportation shall provide for the instal- lation and maintenance of adequate signing of the state  highway  system as  designated  pursuant  to section one of this act.
 However, to avoid